 Sharing is caring!

-Great Plains Nature Center in Wichita is always FREE to visit.
+The Great Plains Nature Center in Wichita is always FREE to visit.
 They provide opportunities for the public to investigate, understand, and develop an appreciation for wildlife.
-They have weekly FREE events and no registration is needed!
+They have weekly FREE events, and no registration is needed!
 Great for homeschoolers, kiddos who aren’t quite in school yet, or anyone else available in the morning hours.
+The Nature Center is connected to Chisholm Creek Park, so you can enjoy both indoor and outdoor areas with one visit.
+This is one of the best places to Walk in Wichita.

-This is one of my personal favorites and it’s FREE to the public (inside and outside).
-They have an indoor facility and a Park!
-FREE to enjoy!
-Did you know that Great Plains Nature Center partners with the Kansas Wildlife Exhibit in Riverside which is also always FREE Click HERE for more info
+This is one of my personal favorites, and it’s FREE to the public (inside and outside).
+Did you know that Great Plains Nature Center partners with the Kansas Wildlife Exhibit in Riverside, which is also always FREE.

 It’s completely FREE to go through the museum!
 They also have Nature Education for kids of all ages, including adults.
-These programs for also FREE.
+These programs are also FREE.
 Visit their website for more information.
 In the museum, you can see the 2,200-gallon aquarium filled with fish life, or learn about the sounds native animals make.
-You can learn about the history of the prairies, wildlife and plant life.
+You can learn about the history of the prairies, wildlife, and plant life.

 WOTC Pro Tip: You can download FREE Pocket Books.
 These informative and comprehensive booklets.
 Click HERE